Decarbonising freight transport

 Electrifying freight transport more complicated than passenger transport

 In recent years, electrification has primarily focused on passenger transport, but now freight transport is undergoing a similar transformation, says INFRAS business unit manager Roberto Bianchetti.
 “However, given the wide range of vehicle types, areas of application and charging capacity requirements, the challenge is significantly more complex for freight transport”, Bianchetti notes.
-Close collaborations with industry, logistics companies and energy suppliers will therefore be vital.
+Close cooperation with industry, logistics companies and energy suppliers was therefore essential for the project - and for the electrification of freight transport as a whole.

 Selected INFRAS projects on the topic of freight transport (in German)